1 / 27

 Quiche Pastry Cups

 My grandmother used to make egg cup surprises for family brunches on special occasions.
-The added fillings were always a surprise; she never seemed to use the same combination of ingredients twice.
-As children, we had a guessing game as to what we'd find in the tender crust, which added an aspect of family fun to our meal. —Denalee Standart, Rancho Mureta, California 16 / 27
+The added fillings were always a surprise since she never seemed to use the same combination of ingredients twice.
+As children, we took guesses as to what we'd find in the tender crust—the game always added fun to our meals. —Denalee Standart, Rancho Mureta, California

 Whole Wheat Pancakes